telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 > **Important**
 >
-> The DPL module is distributed as part of the [UI for ASP.NET MVC]({% slug overview_aspnetmvc %}) and is available for the Kendo UI Enterprise and DevCraft bundles.
+> The [Telerik Document Processing libraries](http://docs.telerik.com/devtools/document-processing/introduction#libraries) are distributed as part of the [UI for ASP.NET MVC]({% slug overview_aspnetmvc %}) and are available for the Kendo UI Enterprise and DevCraft bundles.

 For examples on how to export Excel files, refer to the [RadSpreadProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview).